 Ed is a specialist Commercial and Property practitioner, with particular expertise in:

 He has a busy court practice, appearing in the High Court, County Court and various Tribunals on a near daily basis.
-He provides advice and drafts legal documents in all his practice areas and is also licensed to act for members of the public and SMEs directly and is authorised to conduct litigation.
+He provides advice and drafts legal documents in all his practice areas.
+He is also licensed to act for members of the public and SMEs directly and is authorised to conduct litigation.
 This means Ed can provide “cradle to grave” legal services.
 His litigation “ticket” is particularly useful for urgent applications when instructed by both solicitors or members of the public.

 Outside of work Ed enjoys obstacle course racing and triathlon.
 He has been a Tough Mudder season pass holder, has completed numerous open waters swims including the Strait of Gibraltar and now concentrates on the Ironman 70.3 distance He is President of the Oxford Young Professional Society and is passionate about music, playing double bass and piano.